patcg-individual-drafts/ipa/details/encryption.md

    (like the [PPM leader
    role](https://dt.ietf.org/doc/html/draft-ietf-ppm-dap#name-system-architecture)).
    However, it means that TLS protection is not sufficient.
-Data that is destined for helper parties needs to be encrypted so that the receiving entity is unable to see it.
+Data that is destined for helper parties needs an additional layer of encryption so that the receiving entity is unable to see it.

 We originally intended to adopt the latter model.
 Having a single point of contact allows for an asymmetric deployment of helper parties, where some helper